jyf-repo/pr-51-srv/README.txt

-    in apache server it's important to choose in the request header an api name without special caracters including underscore ("apiKeyAuth" is OK but "api_key_auth" is NOT OK) insert allow-origin-cors in the .env with nelmio system And modify headers allow-origin-cors and allow-header-cors in the virtualhost or in the .htaccess
+    in apache server it's important to choose in the request header an api name without special caracters including underscore ("apiKeyAuth" is OK but "api_key_auth" is NOT OK) insert allow-origin-cors in the .env with nelmio system And modify headers allow-origin-cors and allow-header-cors in the virtualhost or in the .htaccess Be careful!!! the dd() and dump() functions in the ApiClientAuthenticator may block the prod with cors messages